Lightning-AI/pytorch-lightning/docs/source-pytorch/fabric/fabric.rst

 #############

-:class:`~lightning_fabric.fabric.Fabric` enables PyTorch users to accelerate and scale their models while retaining full control over their training loop and optimization logic.
+:class:`~lightning_fabric.fabric.Fabric` library allows you to scale any PyTorch model with just a few lines of code!
+With Fabric you can easily scale your model to run on distributed devices using the strategy of your choice, while keeping full control over the training loop and optimization logic.

 .. code-block:: diff